 Having car insurance is helpful, and in most cases it’s mandatory.
 But having coverage you didn’t sign up for can wreak havoc on your finances.

-Wells Fargo recently announced that it will pay about 570,000 auto loan customers around $80 million after many insured borrowers were forced to purchase unnecessary coverage.
+Last July, Wells Fargo announced that it would pay about 570,000 auto loan customers around $80 million after many insured borrowers were forced to purchase unnecessary coverage.
 About 20,000 people who defaulted on their loans as a result had their cars repossessed, the bank said in a press release.

-The news comes weeks after a judge gave an initial OK to a settlement with Wells Fargo customers over unauthorized bank and credit card accounts opened in their name.
-And it comes months after borrowers in bankruptcy sued Wells Fargo for modifying mortgages without permission.
+The news came weeks after a judge gave an initial OK to a settlement with Wells Fargo customers over unauthorized bank and credit card accounts opened in their name.
+It was also after borrowers in bankruptcy sued Wells Fargo for modifying mortgages without permission.
+The Federal Reserve recently punished the bank for its incompetence by restricting its growth and replacing four board members.

 Customers may have already had insurance

-A report from Oliver Wyman, a global consulting firm, says more than 800,000 debtors were affected by issues with the program, which Wells Fargo ended in September 2016.
-Many customers were hit with overdraft fees and late payments, and some — who had funds automatically withdrawn from their accounts — never realized they were paying for additional insurance.
+A report from Oliver Wyman, a global consulting firm, says more than 800,000 debtors were affected by issues with the auto insurance program, which Wells Fargo ended in September 2016.
+Many customers were hit with overdraft fees and late payments, and some—who had funds automatically withdrawn from their accounts—never realized they were paying for additional insurance.

 To avoid facing a similar situation, review bank statements and anything you receive from your lender.
 If you have automatic bill pay, taking those extra precautions is particularly important.